 Please see the list of international qualifications below for details of qualifications that are commonly accepted by the RCM as equivalent to our UK entry requirements.
 This list is not exhaustive and other qualifications will be considered.

-The RCM will verify the level of your qualification using the National Academic Recognition Information Centre (NARIC).
+The RCM will verify the level of your qualification using the UK National Agency for International Qualifications and Skills (UK ENIC).

 The RCM welcomes applicants from all backgrounds and alternative qualifications may be considered.
 If your qualifications are not listed here, please contact our Admissions team, who will be happy to discuss your suitability for the programme.

 All applicants must be able to demonstrate that their level of English language ability meets the Royal College of Music’s minimum requirements in order for their application to be accepted.